 If you even entertain the idea that Jesus is authentic, then the gospel (good news) he preached and embodied and the Truth he unfolded to the world demands a response from you and from all those for whom Jesus died.

 So who do you say Jesus is?

 If you would like to learn more about Jesus, click on the link below for a full presentation of the gospel and the foundation of true Christianity.
 If you would like to talk about it, please get in touch with our Pastor via our contact page on this website.
-Or you could join us next Sunday at 10am as we encounter the risen, living Jesus in worship and fellowship at Gunnedah Baptist Church.
+Or you could join us next Sunday as we encounter the risen, living Jesus in worship and fellowship at Gunnedah Baptist Church.